Covered by medical insurance

 Only local anesthesia

-Endovenous laser ablation (EVLA), also known as Endovenous laser therapy (EVLT), is a minimally invasive procedure used to correct the underlying vein disease.
-Venous reflux disease is the underlying pathology that causes varicose veins, and tired, heavy, achy legs.
-The procedure is done directly in the office under local anesthesia.
+Endovenous Laser Ablation (EVLA), also known as Endovenous Laser Therapy (EVLT), is a minimally-invasive procedure used to correct an underlying vein disease.
+The most common vein disease we see at our vein clinic is venous reflux disease.
+Venous reflux disease is the underlying pathology that causes varicose veins and tired, heavy, and achy legs.
+The procedure is done directly in the Princeton Vascular Center’s offices under local anesthesia by the best vascular specialists in New Jersey.
 Utilizing ultrasound guidance, a laser fiber is inserted into the problematic vein through a tiny incision in the skin.
-Laser energy is delivered directly into the vein to close it permanently.
-The procedure takes under one hour, and patients can drive on their own after the procedure.
+Laser energy is then delivered directly into the vein to close it permanently.
+EVLA/EVLT takes less than one hour, and patients can drive on their own after the procedure.

-Once the procedure is complete, the blood is automatically re-directed to healthy veins.
+You might be wondering what you can expect after your vein ablation in our New Jersey offices.
+Once the procedure is complete, the blood is automatically redirected to healthy veins.
 Leg circulation actually improves immediately after the procedure!
-Walking is encouraged following the procedure, and most activities can be resumed in a few days.
-There is no need for any pain medications post procedure.
+After your endovenous laser ablation treatment, walking is encouraged.
+Luckily, there is no need for any pain medications post-procedure, and most activities can be resumed in a few days.
 EVLT is highly effective in the treatment of venous reflux, with long-term success rates proven superior to surgical stripping.

-The treatment sessions are under 1 hour and patients can resume most normal activities immediately after.
+The treatment sessions are under one hour, and patients can resume most daily activities immediately after.

-The endovenous laser is a specially designed catheter for treatment of underlying diseased veins.
+The endovenous laser is a specially-designed catheter for the treatment of underlying diseased veins.
 It is highly effective and does require the need for a vascular specialist.
-Cosmetic laser treatments are used for spider veins at the surface of the skin and are not intended for treatment of the underlying cause.
+Cosmetic laser treatments are typically used for spider veins at the surface of the skin and do not address the treatment of the underlying cause.

-Within one week patients can begin to notice a considerable difference in the way their legs feel.
+Patients can begin to notice a considerable difference in the way their varicose veins and legs look and feel within one week following EVLA.
 In particular, the heaviness, restless legs and cramps may completely disappear.

-Varicose veins are the result of a progressive disease, and while we can treat what is occuring now, it is up to the individual patient, their genetics, and their lifestyle that will determine whether other spider veins and varicose veins will develop over time.
+Varicose veins are the result of a progressive disease.
+While we can treat what is occurring now, it is up to the individual patient, their genetics, and their lifestyle that will determine whether spider veins and varicose veins will develop over time.

-Many patients recall “vein stripping” as being a difficult procedure to endure in which the entire saphenous vein would be removed through large skin incisions.
-Fortunately, “vein stripping” is in the past and new technologies have made the procedure now minimally-invasive.
-With the current endovenous techniques, there is no need for skin incisions or anesthesia to treat varicose veins.
+Many patients will recall “vein stripping” as being a difficult procedure to endure in which the entire saphenous vein is removed through large skin incisions.
+Fortunately, “vein stripping” is in the past and new technologies have made procedures such as endovenous laser ablation and RF minimally-invasive.
+With the current endovenous techniques, there is no need for skin incisions or anesthesia to treat troublesome varicose veins.